ksnt/pycon_hiro_2018/README.md

 3. Discussion
 ```

 All source code for "Interactive Graph Plot" part are included in ```/code``` directory.
 You can see all interactive graphs in your local environment using Jupyter Notebook but cannot see those ones on Github.
-To see and interactive with those graphs, I give you links to nbviewer pages below.
+To see and interact with those graphs, I give you links to nbviewer pages below.

 ### Geographic Data Visualization